JoshFerge/joshferge.com/md/pages/dev.md

 # Developer Experience Improvements

-Here are a few tips I've picked up that can increase your development speed:
+Here are a few tips I've picked up that can increase your development
+productivity:

 - Increase your key repeat speed.
   - In Mac, open your search (CMD-Space), and type in keyboard.
 Open the